Interactive Storytelling

 -

-After the Water
+After the Flood

 The floods that overtook downtown Ellicott City, Maryland, are a vivid demonstration of not only climate change's physical effects, but also the political and emotional struggles.
 Drawing on images and reporting from Ryan Kellman and Becky Hersher, I helped organize and build this scrolling experience, including a compelling presentation of security cam footage from the flood.
 More details from the development are available here.